SystemSpace/Compendium/compendium.rst

 Will other forms of life on our planet be preserved somehow?
   The thing is, they don't have souls nor history - it's too much of a gamble.

+What makes preserving other forms of life a gamble?
+  We'd need to know exactly how they work, and the reward is random.

+  Frankly, we have no time to take other species to LFE.
+Or Aurora, or like, manpower.

 Less advanced forms of life do not have a soul?
 Why?
   The creator of Life only intended humans to have souls.

   There are smarter organisms than us, by the way.
 They just haven't been granted souls.

 When does the human body acquire a soul?
   At birth.